Are you actively trying to avoid gluten-containing foods? Do you also have hypothyroidism?

 Let’s take a look at the ingredient list one more time:

-From this list, you can see a number of ingredients which are known as excipients.
+From this list, you can see a number of ingredients that are known as excipients.

 These excipients are the ingredients used to make medications take their shape, protect them from degradation in the intestinal tract, give them coloring, and help support the active medication.